aaltsys/doc-newwares/billing/05_apply.rst

 Most charges are applied to activities, with the exception of charges which are generated from calendar events.
 Charge records are keyed by a combination of the transaction identifier of the source activity, and the payer of the charge.
-Usually, the payer is the account associated with the activity transaction.
+Usually the payer is the account associated with the activity transaction.
 Where a calendar event creates a charge, or where a charge is applied without an associated activity, a sequential counter supplies the charge identifier.